-- E. Support research and monitoring efforts pertaining to algal growth, particularly filamentous algae, which can indicate the presence of increased nutrients within the Wekiva River System. - i.
+- i.
 Continue the research program that was initiated during the Pollutant Load Reduction Goals (PLRG) study on the Wekiva River and Rock Springs Run. - ii.
 Assess whether additional research and monitoring is needed. - iii.
 Review findings annually and modify research and monitoring techniques accordingly. - F. Support implementation of the Wekiva River System Total Maximum Daily Loads (TMDLs)/Basin Management Action Plan (BMAP) program, whose goal is to reduce nutrient loads in the Wekiva River and Rock Springs Run as well as other water bodies within the Wekiva River System. - i.
 Review the future TMDL evaluations and provide input to the Florida Department of Environmental Protection on TMDL development prior to approval of any revised TMDLs. - ii.
 Promote public, local government and agency participation in preparing the Bbasin Management Action Plan and implementation of projects and activities designed to reduce pollutant loads. - iii.
-Support research and the evaluation of new information regarding
+Support research and the evaluation of new information regarding groundwater and surface water nutrient impacts in the Wekiva basin and springshed; and ensure that all information is appropriately used in any future decisions and actions.

-- groundwater and surface water nutrient impacts in the Wekiva basin and springshed; and ensure that all information is appropriately used in any future decisions and actions. - G. Create and implement a communication program for residents, businesses, landscaping professionals, and public employees whose work involves landscaping to address fertilizer application practices and the harm caused by nutrient loading to surface water and groundwater quality. - i.
+- G. Create and implement a communication program for residents, businesses, landscaping professionals, and public employees whose work involves landscaping to address fertilizer application practices and the harm caused by nutrient loading to surface water and groundwater quality. - i.
 Identify a lead agency to create this program. - ii.
-Develop the program based on concepts of community based social marketing. - H. Evaluate and implement feasible stormwater retrofit projects and new stormwater treatment technologies, both on-site and regionally, within the Wekiva basin and springshed to meet existing requirements and/or provide innovative treatment approaches for nutrient removal. - i.
-Identify potential retrofit projects and technologies on individual properties within the Wekiva basin and springshed. - ii.
+Develop the program based on concepts of community based social marketing. - H. Evaluate and implement feasible stormwater retrofit projects and new stormwater treatment technologies, both on-site and regionally, within the Wekiva basin and springshed to meet existing requirements and/or provide innovative treatment approaches for nutrient removal. - Identify potential retrofit projects and technologies on individual properties within the Wekiva basin and springshed. - ii.
 Select projects for feasibility studies and future construction. - iii.
 Identify future opportunities for new regional stormwater treatment projects. - I. Enforce, assess, and as appropriate strengthen regulations of the St. Johns River Water Management District and state and local governments pertaining to sinkholes and other karst features that can be a direct conduit for nutrients and pollutants into the aquifer, including but not limited to adjacent land use, setbacks, buffers, and discharges.